WREX: News operation

 WREX had a unique partnership with The Rockford Register Star, the city's daily newspaper.
 Staff of the newspaper would appear on WREX's news programs.
 In return, the newspaper promotes upcoming news stories and programming on Channel 13.
 WREX also has a partnership with Mid-West Family Broadcasting radio stations in the Rockford market.
 WREX provides weather reports for the stations and in return the radio stations provide promotion for WREX's programming.

 WREX began to air newscasts in high-definition on December 12, 2010, the second in the Rockford market after WIFR and the third in the Quincy Newspapers station group after KWWL and WKOW.

+On January 17, 2025, Allen Media Group announced plans to cut local meteorologist/weather forecaster positions from its stations, including WREX, and replacing them with a "weather hub" produced by The Weather Channel, which AMG also owns.

+On June 1, 2025, amid financial woes and rising debt, Allen Media Group announced that it would explore "strategic options" for the company, such as a sale of its television stations (including WREX).
+On August 8, 2025, it was announced that AMG would sell 12 of its stations, including WREX, to Gray Media for $171 million; in the Rockford market, this would create a de facto triopoly with WIFR-LD and WSLN.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

-WREX formerly operated Stateline CW, a digital broadcast affiliate of The CW Television Network via The CW Plus.
-Stateline CW is seen on channel 14 on DirecTV as well as most Rockford area cable systems.
-Stateline CW moved to WIFR-LD5 in 2021.
+WREX formerly operated Stateline CW, a digital broadcast affiliate of The CW via The CW Plus.
+Stateline CW was seen on channel 14 on DirecTV as well as most Rockford area cable systems.

 On April 4, 2013, WREX added MeTV, on digital subchannel 13.3.
 Subchannels 13.4 and 13.5 went on the air with color bars on April 30, 2019, with Justice Network launching on 13.5 on May 1, and Court TV on 13.4 a week later.

 Analog-to-digital conversion

-WREX shut down its analog signal, over VHF channel 13, at 12:30 p.m. on February 17, 2009, the original target date in which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate (which was later pushed back to June 12, 2009).
-The station's digital signal relocated from its pre-transition UHF channel 54, which was among the high band UHF channels (52-69) that were removed from broadcasting use as a result of the transition, to its analog-era VHF channel 13 for post-transition operations.
+WREX shut down its analog signal, over VHF channel 13, at 12:30 p.m. on February 17, 2009, the original target date on which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate (which was later pushed back to June 12, 2009).
+The station's digital signal relocated from its pre-transition UHF channel 54, which was among the high band UHF channels (52–69) that were removed from broadcasting use as a result of the transition, to its analog-era VHF channel 13 for post-transition operations.